Dickinson Co. deputy tracks down suspect with thermal imaging drone

-DICKINSON COUNTY (KSNT) – A Dickinson County Sheriff’s deputy used a drone to track and catch a suspect that had fled from the police.
+DICKINSON COUNTY, Kan.
+(KSNT) – A Dickinson County Sheriff’s deputy used a drone to track and catch a suspect that had fled from the police.

 The Dickinson County Sheriff’s Office was called by the Geary County Sheriff’s Office Wednesday morning to tell them they were in pursuit of a 2015 Ford Mustang that had been reported stolen in Wichita.